 first edit action.

-#7 Updated by Amy Taylor over 3 years ago
+#7 Updated by Amy Taylor about 4 years ago

 This is a problem we are seeing as well, and with shapefiles which have been created in QGIS as well as those older ones created using other software.